-Are you aware the military has a Tuition Assistance program for military spouses?
-Though some refer to it as the Spouse Tuition Assistance Program, it is officially known as the Military Spouse Career Advancement Account, or MyCAA.
-This program began in 2010 and is run through the Department of Defense.
-It is designed to help military spouses have better opportunities for employment – something that can be tricky when dealing with frequent deployments and relocations.
+Are you aware the military has a scholarship program for military spouses?
+Some refer to it as the Spouse Tuition Assistance Program, but it is officially known as the My Career Advancement Account Scholarship or MyCAA.
+The program is run through the Department of Defense.
+It is designed to help military spouses have better opportunities for employment – which can be difficult when dealing with frequent deployments and relocations.

 MyCAA Eligibility & Benefits

-Here are some key points to the benefits:
+Here are some key points to the program:

-- $4,000 Max benefit: MyCAA participants are eligible to receive up to $4,000 in Tuition Assistance benefits, with a maximum of $2,000 per fiscal year.
+- $4,000 maximum benefit: MyCAA participants are eligible to receive up to $4,000 in tuition assistance benefits, with a maximum of $2,000 per fiscal year.

-- Eligible Programs for Study: Participants are eligible to receive Tuition Assistance benefits for associate degrees, certifications, and licensures.
-These benefits cannot be used for advanced degrees or the completion of a bachelor’s degree.
+- Eligible programs for study: Previously, participants were eligible to receive benefits for associate degrees, certifications and licensures.
+While the 2020 NDAA eliminated restrictions on which fields and career types are eligible, the benefits can not be applied to advanced degrees or the completion of a bachelor’s degree.

-What is covered: The MyCAA benefits can be used for tuition for education and training courses, and licensing fees, to include certifications for teachers, medical professionals, and other professional certifications; licensing exams and preparatory courses; Continuing Education Units through professional associations; and degree programs leading to employment in a portable career field.
-MyCAA can also be used for GED tests, English as a Second Language, and some other classes.
+The MyCAA benefits can be used for tuition for education and training courses and licensing fees.
+It can also cover certifications for teachers, medical professionals and other professional certifications; licensing exams and degree programs.

 MyCAA Application Process

 Eligible military spouses can begin the application process at the official MyCAA website.
-Spouses will need to create a profile, and their eligibility will be confirmed by linking their account with DEERS.
-Once eligibility has been established, the spouse can then create a Career and Training Plan, which will need approval.
-As previously noted, the student must enroll in an education plan that will lead to a portable career (list of approved programs).
-The student can then request their Financial Assistance document within 30 days of the first class date.
-Spouses are required to apply to the school and enroll in the courses on their own.
+Spouses will need to create a profile and check their eligibility by linking their account with DEERS.
+Once eligibility is established, the spouse can create a Career and Training Plan, which will need approval.
+The student can then request their financial assistance document within 30 days of the first class date.
+Spouses must apply to the school and enroll in the courses on their own.

-Overall, this is a good plan to help spouses of junior military members get started on their degree plan or to obtain a license that can be used to help further their career.
+Overall, this is a good plan to help spouses of junior military members get started on their degree plan or to obtain a license that can be used to help further their careers.